vvolkl/cvmfs/snapshotter/README.md

 $ kind create cluster --config kind-mount-cvmfs.yaml --image cvmfs-kind-node
 ```

 At this point, it is possible to use `kubectl` to start containers.
+The directory examples contains a recipe to launch a pod running a image used for the tests described in doi:10.3389/fdata.2021.673163.
 If the filesystem of the container is available on the local filesystem used by the plugin, it won't download the tarball, but just mount the local filesystem.

 ### Many thanks